 As we browse through numerous photos of parties, vacations, and food, we can start feeling FOMO or the fear of missing out.
 We may feel the need to attend every event and edit our photos to perfection.
 However, we must acknowledge that life is not always flawless, and the reality behind those pictures is not always picture-perfect.
 Constantly feeling like we’re missing out can cause anxiety and make us feel inadequate.

 To safeguard our mental health from the adverse impacts of social media, let’s find out how limiting our users can benefit us.
-Stay tuned for the next section and you can also contact mental health psychiatrist.
+Stay tuned for the next section and you can also contact a mental health psychiatrist.

 Benefits of Limiting Social Media Use

 Many of us enjoy spending countless hours scrolling through our social media feeds for entertainment, drama, and cat videos.
-However, it’s important to consider the potential negative effects of excessive social media use on our mental health.
+However, it’s important to consider the potential adverse effects of excessive social media use on our mental health.
 This article explores the advantages of reducing our time on social media, including improved focus, better sleep patterns, and increased self-esteem.
 Get ready for a journey of self-improvement!

 Let’s start with improved focus and productivity.
 Do you ever find yourself distracted by social media when you have important work to do?
 It’s a common problem, but setting boundaries and reducing distractions can help you break free from this unproductive cycle.
 Limiting your social media use will allow you to focus better and increase your productivity.
 This could lead to accomplishing more in a shorter amount of time, giving you extra minutes or even hours to use as you please.